Elgin Park: Models and photography

-Smith mentioned the work of photographer Charles Cushman as being an inspiration for his own work.
+Smith mentioned the work of photographer Charles W. Cushman as being an inspiration for his own work.

 The buildings Smith used were constructed of resin-coated paper, styrene plastic and basswood.
 The vehicles were from his collection of over three hundred commercially produced, diecast models.

 His experience as a mail carrier helped make his imaginary town as close to real as something non-existent can be.
 "When I was mailman, it made me aware of how streets are laid out, how towns grow.
 My photographs read well because there is a logic to it."

 Smith's desire for authenticity meant he would put baking soda on car tires for a winter scene, or create a tiny puddle beneath an old-fashioned Divco milk float to demonstrate that blocks of ice inside it were melting as the truck sat idly at the curb.
 As for scaling, he said: "From the thickness of the shingles down to the wallpaper design and door knobs, everything must be in the proper relationship to each other.
 I can't stress that enough."

 He used a series of digital cameras: a six-megapixel Sony, then a 12-megapixel Sony and finally a 14-megapixel Canon SX280.

 He did not include people in his photographs, because he wanted the viewer to imagine themselves in the scenes.
 He also did not use Photoshop or other editing tools; the photographs were all composed in the camera.

 Smith posted his first photograph in 2008, but his work did not draw much attention.
 In 2010, the Flickr site where he displayed those pictures went viral, after it was published in a British magazine, and within four years 74 million virtual visitors had viewed the site (20 million visited between January and March 2010 alone).